SilasRodrigues19/Portfolio/README.md

 ## License

-This work is licensed under a MIT License.
-See `LICENSE` for more information
+This work is licensed under a GNU Affero General Public License v3.0 License.
+See [`LICENSE`](https://github.com/SilasRodrigues19/Portfolio/edit/main/LICENSE) for more information

 <!-- CONTACT -->